 Owl's Hill Nature Sanctuary

-- Maintain CRM database, ensuring all donations are accurately entered and acknowledged in a timely manner.
+- Ensure donations and gifts are entered, and acknowledged, in a timely manner.

-- Attend and participate in board meetings.
-Identify and prioritize key actions for the Executive Director and Board of Directors to take in engaging with current and potential donors.
-Manage and support associated meetings, events and correspondence, etc.
+- Identify and prioritize key actions for the Executive Director and Board of Directors to take to engage current and potential donors.

 Marketing and Communications: